elibs/ebash/README.md

 ## Unit Tests

-As bashutils grew, we found that it was sometimes difficult to keep everything working the way we expected and realized that we needed a way to automatically test it.
+As ebash grew, we found that it was sometimes difficult to keep everything working the way we expected and realized that we needed a way to automatically test it.
 In a few hours, `etest` was born.

-Bashutils has a fairly extensive test suite at this point, containing over 300 tests that cover pretty much all of the important functionality, and we try to add more any time we discover a problem so that it doesn’t return.
+ebash has a fairly extensive test suite at this point, containing over 300 tests that cover pretty much all of the important functionality, and we try to add more any time we discover a problem so that it doesn’t return.
 It’s run on every commit.

 You can run this test suite easily on your machine, too.
-Just hop into the bashutils directory and run:
+Just hop into the ebash directory and run:

     ./etest